intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   may also be applicable to the kind of information sharing discussed in this document.

-* Policy and technology need to fit each other.
-The present work has focused on the technical aspects of making collabration safe and mutually beneficial, but of course, deployments need to take into account various regulatory and other policy matters.
+* The present work has
+  focused on the technical aspects of making collabration safe and mutually beneficial, but of course, deployments need to take into account various regulatory and other policy matters.
 These include privacy regulation,